READ BEFORE FILING A COMPLAINT:

 The name of the complainant will remain confidential, until a formal written report is received in the ASHP office.
 At this time the information may be provided to the site to gather more information regarding the situation.

-During the period when the complaint is being processed, the Director of Accreditation Services shall maintain the relevant correspondence in a case file that is separate from the official program file.
+During the period when the complaint is being processed, the Vice President of Accreditation Services shall maintain the relevant correspondence in a case file that is separate from the official program file.
 When the case has been closed, the file shall be referred to the on-site surveyors for review at the next scheduled accreditation survey.

 *The complaint review committee of the ASHP Commission on Credentialing will consist of a minimum of (but not limited to) three individuals, the Chair of the Commission on Credentialing, the Past Chair, or Vice Chair: the accreditation services director (or designee); and a lead surveyor.
 Reviews may occur through conference calls to expedite decisions.